Sponsored links:

 Saint-Tropez, French Riviera, France

-Saint-Tropez is a famous town located on the peninsula of the same name, belonging to the Maures massif.
-The town was boosted by Brigitte Bardot and comedies from the 1960s with Louis de Funes.
+Saint-Tropez is a world-famous town located on a beautiful peninsula of the same name, belonging to the Maures massif.
+This iconic destination was transformed from a humble fishing village into a symbol of glamour and luxury, largely thanks to the influence of stars like Brigitte Bardot and the hugely popular French comedies from the 1960s starring Louis de Funes.
 Do you remember the famous song "Douliou Douliou Saint Tropez" from the movie "Le Gendarme de Saint-Tropez"?

 In the high season the roads are unfortunately crowded and the journey can take a long time, so it is best to travel to Saint-Tropez on a ship from Sainte-Maxime.
 Such ships regularly sail daily from morning to evening, practically every hour.
-You can simply leave the car in the parking lot at the port in Sainte-Maxime, sail to Saint-Tropez, walk around, and return to Sainte-Maxime in the evening!
+You can simply leave the car in the parking lot at the port in Sainte-Maxime, sail to Saint-Tropez, walk around, and return to Sainte-Maxime in the evening, avoiding all the road congestion.

 Parking in Saint-Tropez

 To park the car you can use very large parking lot at the port (1; GPS: 43.269548, 6.634605), which can be accessed from the Av.
 Général de Gaule.
-From this place you are very close to port as well as to the old town.
+From this place you are very close to the port as well as to the old town, making it a perfect starting point for your exploration of Saint-Tropez's key attractions.

 Louis de Funès - Le Gendarme de Saint-Tropez